linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 01.06.2023 (announcement Linkspreed B2B)
+- 🚀 Exciting news! 🔥 We’re expanding our B2B software product line-up! 🙌🏼 What features do you think we should focus on? 🤔 #B2B #Software #ProductDevelopment 💻

+### 01.06.2023 (announcement Quika)
+- 🚀 Our team is hard at work developing the Quika software! 💻💪 Are you excited to see what new features we'll be bringing to the table?
+Let us know! #QuikaSoftware #DevelopmentInProgress 🤔 What features are you hoping to see in the next update?

 ### 01.06.2023 (announcement Quika)
 - Our team is dedicated to improving the Quika software to provide you with the best experience! 💻👨‍💻👩‍💻  #QuikaUpdates #SoftwareDevelopment 🤔